 Properties without a control panel system (including flats with a control panel in the communal area)

-It is the tenant's responsibility to carry out basic maintenance which includes:
+It is the contract-holder's responsibility to carry out basic maintenance which includes:

 Properties with a control panel system

-It is the tenant's responsibility to carry out basic maintenance which includes:
+It is the contract-holder's responsibility to carry out basic maintenance which includes:

 Both types of systems comprise of heat and smoke detectors.
 This means that, sometimes, even where there is smoke, the detectors are designed not to trigger in order to minimise false alarms in areas such as the kitchen.
 For example, if somebody burns their bread in the toaster, the heat detector in the kitchen shouldn't trigger.
 The positioning and types of systems vary in different types of properties - please contact CPS Homes if you want more information on the fire alarm system present in your property.